-All you need is some fabric, a skewer or toothpick, string, embroidery needle, scissors, pliers and some wire.
+All you need is some fabric, a skewer or toothpick, string, an embroidery needle, scissors, pliers, and some wire.

 Start by cutting a 12 cm x 9 cm (4 7/8” x 3 1/2”) strip of fabric.
 This will form the seat of the hammock.
-I unraveled the fabric just a little give it a pretty edge.
-Fold the fabric in half, length wise and measure 1.5 cm from the edge.
+I unraveled the fabric just a little giving it a pretty edge.
+Fold the fabric in half, lengthwise, and measure 1.5 cm (1/2″) from the edge.

-Use the mark to cut the fabric as shown below.
-You should end up with a fabric strip that’s 12 cm long by 9 cm wide on the one side and 6 cm wide on the other side.
+Use the mark to cut the fabric, as shown below.
+You should end up with a fabric strip that’s 12 cm long by 9 cm wide on one side and 6 cm wide on the other side.

 Cut the string into two 31 cm pieces (about 12”).
-Starting at the top and using small stitches sew the string into the fabric on either side.
+Starting at the top and using small stitches, sew the string into the fabric on either side.
 Leave about 8 cm of the string at the top.
-You’ll need it later to hang the hammock.
+You’ll need it later to hang the fairy hammock.

 Then tie the bottom strings in the same way.
-Once again you need to check that they’re equal, otherwise, you’ll end up with a lopsided hammock.
+Once again, you need to check that they’re equal; otherwise, you’ll end up with a lopsided fairy hammock.

 Check that the hammock hangs nicely.
 You may need to move the string around a bit until it looks right.
-Once your happy use a glue gun and glue the knots to the skewer to make sure the knots stay put.
+Once you are happy, use a glue gun and glue the knots to the skewer to make sure the knots stay put.
 Cut away any excess bits of string.
-You can hang the hammock in a tree or you make a small stand.
-For the stand, I just bent a piece of wire into a curly wurly shape and made a hook.
+You can hang the hammock in a tree or make a small wire stand.
+For the stand, I bent a piece of wire into a curly, wurly shape and made a hook.